Georgetown District Of Columbia, USA Travel Guide

 Beyond these, Georgetown University frequently holds public lectures and cultural events.

-Georgetown is a living piece of history district, with numerous locations showing its deep past.
+Georgetown is a living piece of history district, having a lot of locations showing its deep past.

 Georgetown is a historically preserved district known for its Federal and Victorian-era architecture.
 Walking its streets has a rich historical experience.